Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Fee

 The fee paid to the operator is completely independent of the fee paid by the orders.
-Just like in protocol 2 the ringmatchers pays a fee in ETH to the Ethereum miners, the ringmatcher now pays a fee to the operator. **Any token can be used to pay the fee.**
+Just like in protocol 2 the ringmatchers pays a fee in ETH to the ethereum miners, the ringmatcher now pays a fee to the operator. **Any token can be used to pay the fee.**

 ## Circuit permutations